alphaleegroup/magpy/README.md

-# Magpy
+# Elembed
-This package has been written to to copy the behaviour of [MAGPIE](http://oqmd.org/static/analytics/magpie/doc/)'s elemental feature lookup in Python.
+This package has been written to provide a quick and way to featurise composition strings using embedding dictionaries.
+We provide several possible embeddings in json format inside the notebooks folder.

 ### Installation Instructions